Skip to main content

 Dental exams are usually straightforward and comfortable.
 Most visits begin with a brief conversation about your medical history, medications, and any symptoms you want the dentist to evaluate.
 This information helps guide the exam and ensures safe treatment planning.

-Digital imaging may be taken to evaluate areas that are not visible during a visual exam.
-The dentist then checks the teeth, gums, bite alignment, and performs an oral cancer screening.
-If a cleaning is scheduled, plaque and tartar are removed before the dentist reviews final findings with you.
+Digital X rays may be taken to evaluate areas a visual exam cannot reach, such as between teeth and below the gumline.
+Dr. Randall then checks the teeth, gums, and bite alignment, and screens the soft tissue.
+If a cleaning is scheduled, plaque and tartar come off before he reviews the findings with you.

 2026 Costs of Dental Exams in Dallas TX

-How to Choose a Dentist for Dental Exams
+How to Choose a Dentist for Preventive Care

 Choosing a dentist for routine exams involves more than convenience alone.
 Location, communication style, preventive philosophy, and transparency about costs all influence the long‑term relationship between patient and provider.